A Tractable Model of Precautionary Reserves,

 We consider the model with stakes, so that the transition dynamics for aggregate wealth can be derived from those for the representative agent.
 There is no social insurance.
 The appendix explains how the path of the main relevant variable can be computed.
 We are interested in whether capital tends to flow in or out of the country when the transition occurs.

-b , and Ga = 1.06 , Ωa = 0.03 ).
-The other parameters remain calibrated as in Table 1.20 Note that condition (31) is satisfied: indeed, the economic transition multiplies the expected present value of individual labor income by a factor 20.
+For the sake of the simulation, we assume that the growth rate increases from 2 percent to 6 percent in the transition, whereas the unemployment probability increases from 2 percent to 3 percent (Gb = 1.02, b = 0.02, and Ga = 1.06, a = 0.03).
+The other parameters remain calibrated as in Table 1.26 Note that condition (40) is satisfied: indeed, the economic transition multiplies the expected present value of individual labor income by a factor 20.
 If the risk of unemployment did not increase with the transition, the expected net present value of labor income would become infinite.

-Figure 5 shows the time paths for the growth rate, the ratio of net foreign assets to GDP and the ratio of capital outflows to GDP, with and without the increase in unemployment risk.
+Figure 7 shows the time paths for the growth rate, the ratio of net foreign assets to GDP and the ratio of capital outflows to GDP, with and without the increase in unemployment risk.
 Note that if unemployment risk increases, the growth rate takes time to converge to its new higher level because the rate of labor participation decreases over time, which dampens the acceleration of growth.
 The figure also shows that the increase in idiosyncratic risk has a large impact on the desired level of net foreign assets in the long run—and thus on the direction of capital flows during the transition.
-If the level of idiosyncratic risk remains the same, the pickup in growth lowers the long-run level of foreign assets from -23.9 percent to -135.6 percent of GDP, so that the higher growth rate is associated with a larger volume of capital inflows, both in the transition and in the long run.
-By contrast, if the level of idiosyncratic risk increases with growth, the long-run level of foreign assets increases to 69.7 percent of GDP, implying that higher growth is associated with capital outflows.21 Thus, small changes in the level of idiosyncratic risk have a first-order impact on the volume and direction of capital flows and may help explain the puzzling correlation between economic growth and capital flows that is found in the data.22

 PIC

-Figure 5: Transition Dynamics
+Figure 7: Transition Dynamics

 4.1.2 Steady States